Upstart Jamaican Women's World Cup team filled with American-born talent

 CLICK HERE FOR COMPLETE WOMEN’S WORLD CUP COVERAGE

-The Reggae Girlz play again Friday against Italy, who beat Spain 2-1 on Sunday.
+The Reggae Girlz play again Friday against Italy, who beat Australia 2-1 on Sunday.